Housing Benefit (HB) and Council Tax Support (CTS)

 Local Welfare Support Scheme

 The Local Welfare Support scheme, which has replaced the Social Fund scheme in Leeds, provides goods and services rather than cash for those in need.
-In 2018/19 £536,928 was spent on direct award support which has resulted in 3,617 direct awards from the scheme covering items such as Fuel, White and Brown goods, flooring and removals.
+In 2019/20 £531,172 was spent on direct award support which has resulted in 4,594 direct awards from the scheme covering items such as Fuel, White and Brown goods, flooring and removals.
+The emergency food provision is food distributed via referrals to FareShare and is delivered at no cost to the LWS scheme.

 Welfare Reform Impacts on Council Tax